Date: Saturday, July 23, 2022

-Please note that drop bags not claimed by you at the end of the day will be donated to charity or discarded of entirely.
+Please note that drop bags not claimed by you at the end of the weekend will be donated to charity or discarded of entirely.
 We will not be able to store or ship any drop bag supplies under any circumstances.
 Drop bags will return to the finish line immediately following the shutdown of each independent drop bag location.

 50k and Relay:

 - 5hrs3mins into your run.
 Homestead Aid Station, second time through.
 KM 26

 - 7hrs30mins into your run.
 Old Buck Aid Station.
 KM 35